 We offer manufacture and type conversion training for pilots who hold a current manned aviation pilots licence.
 Get in contact with us today to discuss your options.

 We sure do.
 You can now make installments right up to your course date.
-We’ll have more information on this shortly, watch this space 👀
+You can pay either via Study Pay or Ezidebit for payment plans.

-For all our students, we offer student prices for our drone store, AA Drones.
+For all our students, we offer student prices for our drone store, Hovershack.
 Get in touch once you’ve signed up for more information.

 We accept Paypal, Credit cards, debit cards, bank transfer and installments.
 Just a heads up, we do charge 1.3% for all payments with card and PayPal.
 Sorry, no cash, who does that these days 🙄